Black Woman (album)

 Black Woman is the debut album by American jazz guitarist Sonny Sharrock, recorded in 1969 and released on the Vortex label.
 In 2000, it was reissued by the Collectables label, paired with the Wayne Henderson album People Get Ready.

-The album was produced by Herbie Mann, with whom Sharrock recorded nine albums.
+The album was produced by flutist Herbie Mann, with whom Sharrock recorded nine albums.
 When asked about his fondness for Sharrock's playing, Mann commented: "Lots of people say they can't understand how Sonny Sharrock can be in my band.
 The only reason for them saying that is: possibly they think that when you're a bandleader you expect all your children to be brought up in your exact image.
 Which just shows that people and critics don't know anything about individuals."

 Reception

-In a review for AllMusic, Wilson McCloy awarded the album 3½ stars, and stated: "Black Woman marks an early opportunity for Sharrock's own voice to be heard...
+In a review for AllMusic, Wilson McCloy stated: "Black Woman marks an early opportunity for Sharrock's own voice to be heard...
 This album is not for everyone, even Sonny Sharrock fans may find the music beyond their wildest expectations."